 Apply for a new private hire vehicle or hackney carriage.

-You should contact the Licensing Team before purchasing a vehicle to ensure there are still hackney carriage vehicle licences available.
+Before you buy a vehicle, contact the Licensing Team to make sure there are hackney carriage vehicle licences available.

-This is because the Public Safety and Protection Committee Go to https://democracy.bristol.gov.uk/ieListDocuments.aspx?CId=164&MId=2551&Ver=4 (opens new window) agreed on 28 February 2017 to impose a limit of 795 on the number of licences issued.
+This is because there's a limit of 795 imposed on the number of licences issued.

-If applying for a licence for a hackney carriage the vehicle must:
+If you're applying for a licence for a hackney carriage, your vehicle must: